nodejs/TSC/README.md

 ## TSC Scope

-**The TSC is responsible for Node.js Core project, a number of projects depended upon by Node.js Core, and a number of projects adjacent to Node.js Core.**
+**The TSC is responsible for the Node.js Core project, a number of projects depended upon by Node.js Core, and a number of projects adjacent to Node.js Core.**